midokhaled70/E-commerc/README.md

-# MIDOKHaled E-commerce Footer & UI Components
+# MIDOKHaled E-commerce  & UI Components

 This project is a responsive footer section and reusable UI components (modal, notification toast, mobile menu, accordion) designed for an e-commerce website.
 It uses vanilla HTML, CSS, and JavaScript with Ionicons for icons.